KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 6. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
 7. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 8. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
+9. Deprecated: Found `fs.F_OK` in file `freeboxapi.js`: Replace it with `fs.constants.F_OK`.
-9. Typo: Found `Magic Mirror` in file `config.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `config.js`: Replace it with `MagicMirror²`.
-10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-11. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+12. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-12. Recommendation: Found `jshint` in file `progressbar.js`: Replace "jshint" by "eslint".
+13. Recommendation: Found `jshint` in file `progressbar.js`: Replace "jshint" by "eslint".
-13. Recommendation: There is no CODE_OF_CONDUCT file.
+14. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-14. Recommendation: No ESLint configuration was found.
+15. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-FrenchHoroscope by Amand-M](https://github.com/Amand-M/MMM-FrenchHoroscope)